mjadair/Monkey-Tennis/README.md

 Phaser requires a configuration object with certain stipulated keys in order for the game to render.

-Here I have added physics to the game, a brilliantly useful tool that Phaser provides.
-I've also set the width and height of the canvas to match the window.innerWidth and window.innerHeight of the device being used so that the game experience is similar on mobile and desktop
+Here I have added physics to the game, a brilliantly useful tool that Phaser provides out of the box.
+I've also set the width and height of the canvas to match the `window.innerWidth` and `window.innerHeight` of the device being used so that the game experience is similar on mobile and desktop.

+The scene key has an array containing the three game states.
+The beginning of the game, prior to the user clicking, the game itself and the game over screen.

 ```js
 const config = {